-As Finance Manager, Ng Kok Peng is responsible for the overall financial and accounting functions of the Group.
+As Financial Controller, Ng Kok Peng is responsible for the overall financial and accounting functions of the Group.
 Prior to joining Oxley in May 2010, he spent more than three years as Audit Assistant Manager and Audit Senior with Deloitte & Touche LLP and Foo Kon Tan Grant Thornton LLP respectively.
 He has more than 10 years of combined experience in audit, finance and accounting.

-Mr Ng is a member of the Institute of Certified Public Accountants of Singapore and a Fellow of the Association of Chartered Certified Accountants (UK).
+Mr Ng is a member of the Institute of Singapore Chartered Accountants and a Fellow of the Association of Chartered Certified Accountants (UK).
 He holds a Bachelor of Science degree in Applied Accounting from Oxford Brookes University.